 Many of you will already be a couple of months into your Mercer Surrey Half Marathon training plan – which has been devised by our Injury and Performance Partners Synergy Physiotherapy.
-To make sure the that your race preparations go to plan check out their top tips, and don’t forget to download your free plan!
+To make sure that your race preparations go to plan check out their top tips, and don’t forget to download your free plan!

 1. Shorter term goals